Samitagrg/Glassware/README.md

-# 🎵 Glasswave
+# 🎵 Glassware

-**Glasswave** is a minimalist, translucent-glass-themed music player built with vanilla HTML, CSS, and JavaScript.
+**Glassware** is a minimalist, translucent-glass-themed music player built with vanilla HTML, CSS, and JavaScript.

 <img width="900" height="880" alt="image" src="https://github.com/user-attachments/assets/460d1203-0b59-4b53-9009-28022d130491" />

 ## 🧊 About the Project

-Glasswave was developed as part of a group project for an introductory **Web Development** course.
+Glassware was developed as part of a group project for an introductory **Web Development** course.
 The primary goal was to design and implement a fully functional music player **without using any frameworks, libraries, APIs, or third-party tools** - just pure HTML, CSS, and JavaScript.

 > **Theme:** A modern, glassmorphic user interface
 > **Duration:** 3 weeks